Register Now

 The type of content you will learn in this course, whether it's a foundational understanding of the subject, the hottest trends and developments in the field, or suggested practical applications for industry.

-Fundamentals: Core concepts, understandings, and tools - 40%|Latest Developments: Recent advances and future trends - 30%|Industry Applications: Linking theory and real world - 30%
+Fundamentals: Core concepts, understandings, and tools - 30% |Latest developments: Recent advances and future trends - 10% |Industry applications: Linking theory and real world - 50% |AM landscape and tradeshow engagement - 10%

 Delivery Methods